 “If we’re talking about one thing that kind of separates me from other people, it’s my outlook,” Costa said.
 “I think my outlook on the whole game, the whole sport, on life is kind of different than a lot of other people.
 If you’ve seen me during fight week or if you’ve even seen me on fight night walking out to the cage, anything, I’m always f***ing happy.
 I’m always chilling.
 I’m always nice and loose.
 I work so hard to get to this point, and I feel like some guys, they get to through these camps and grind through these camps that by the time they get to a fight night, they’re pissed off.
 They just want to f***ing rage, and they’re mad.
 For me, the whole journey is getting to that point right there.”

 Watch one Randy Costa fight, and it’s easy to see he has a distinctive way of going about a fight.
-With his wiry 5-foot-9 frame and 73-inch frame, Costa is a peculiar puzzle of movement and timing for opponents to solve.
+With his wiry 5-foot-9 frame and 73-inch reach, Costa is a peculiar puzzle of movement and timing for opponents to solve.
 Add in some real power and surprising accuracy, and it’s easy to see why the UFC gave him a shot when his record was just 4-0.

 The style is rooted in Costa’s athleticism.
 Costa said he always enjoyed playing multiple sports growing up and believes that has transferred over well into the way he mixes in all of the martial arts necessary to find success in the Octagon, but he also makes a point to explain that his quirky style is not due to a lack of fundamentals.
 While somebody might hold sharper experience in a certain discipline, Costa is confident in the way he blends it all together.